sjb-ch1mp/util.js/README.md

 ```

 ### new PDFParser(file).parse()
 The `PDFParser` will extract all the object dictionaries from a PDF file (but will skip the data streams).
-The use the PDF parser, you must pass the current file in the file input to the constructor of the `PDFParser` object and call the function `parse()`, e.g. `file = new PDFParser(file).parse()`.
+To use the PDF parser, you must pass the current file in the file input to the constructor of the `PDFParser` object and call the function `parse()`, e.g. `file = new PDFParser(file).parse()`.
 The file must be of type `application/pdf`.

 For example, this was returned after passing my gas bill: